Bryan Reynolds Player Props: Pirates vs. Athletics

-The Pittsburgh Pirates, including Bryan Reynolds (batting .231 in his past 10 games, with a double, two triples, a home run, five walks and nine RBI), battle starter James Kaprielian and the Oakland Athletics at PNC Park, Tuesday at 7:05 PM ET.
+On Wednesday, Bryan Reynolds (.263 batting average in his past 10 games, with a double, two triples, a home run, six walks and nine RBI) and the Pittsburgh Pirates face the Oakland Athletics, whose starting pitcher will be Hogan Harris.
+First pitch is at 12:35 PM ET.

 Bryan Reynolds Game Info & Props vs. the Athletics